ezEngine/docs-src/pages/docs/scenes/gizmos.md

 ## Manipulators

 Manipulators are component and property specific gizmos.
 Properties of a component that can be changed with a manipulator, are highlighted in blue (off) or violet (on).
-You can click the property label to toggle the manipulator mode.
+Each such property also shows a small toggle button next to its label.
+Click the property label or the toggle button to activate the manipulator.
 Once a manipulator is enabled, all *Standard Gizmos* are disabled.
-You can now also use the `Q` key to toggle manipulator mode off and on.
+Press `Q` to cycle through the available manipulators on the selected object, or to deactivate the current one if no further manipulators are available.

 ![Manipulator](media/manipulator.jpg)